Khant-SoDOpe/PIP-List-Downloader/README.md

-# PIP-List-Installer
+# Prizama

 ## Introduction

-**PIP-List-Installer** is a Python command-line application that helps you manage your Python package dependencies with ease.
+**Prizama** is a Python command-line application that helps you manage your Python package dependencies with ease.
 It allows you to log in, sign up, upload your local pip package list to Redis, and download packages from Redis.
 Below are the features and instructions for using this application.

 ## Features